MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/vbprojects-collection-vba-add-in-object-model.md

-Represents all the [projects](../../Glossary/vbe-glossary.md#project) that are open in the[development environment](../../Glossary/vbe-glossary.md#development-environment).
+Represents all the [projects](../../Glossary/vbe-glossary.md#project) that are open in the [development environment](../../Glossary/vbe-glossary.md#development-environment).

 ## Remarks